 I’m Daniel, a Digital Marketer and an entrepreneur from Vietnam.
-I’m currently working as a Growth Marketing Consultant and Web Designer at Sisu Digital, a Helsinki-based digital agency that helps international startups and SMEs take off the ground with web & marketing solutions.
+I’m currently working as a Growth Marketing Consultant at Sisu Digital, a Helsinki-based digital agency that helps international startups and SMEs take off the ground with web & marketing solutions.

 I think my entrepreneurial journey started already in my childhood.
 Our family was not rich, but my parents were able to provide me and my two younger siblings with everything we wanted.
 I didn’t know how privileged I was until my family went bankrupt when I was in high school.
 My mother didn’t give up.
 She had a whole family to carry on and three children to feed.
 She opened a street food stall to serve local people and tourists.